 - 1. 10th day of the month: Invoices will be sent out - a.
-Child Care Families: Your invoice will be charges to prepay the next month. - b.
-Head Start/Early Head Start Families: Your invoice will be to pay the charges you accrued from the previous month. - 2.
+Child Care Families: Your invoice will be charges to prepay the following month. - b.
+Head Start/Early Head Start Families: You will be invoiced for charges you accrued from the previous month. - 2.
 20th of the month: Payments are due - 3.
 1st of the following month: Child Care services will be suspended for accounts that are not paid in full - a.
 If the account is paid in full before the 10th of the month, the child may return to the classroom as soon as the bill is made.
 Invoices will not be pro-rated for any suspended time. - 4.
-10th of the following month: For Child Care Families, your Child Care slot will be surrendered if payment is not received - 5.
-If the child care slot is surrendered, the collections process will begin.
+10th of the following month: For Child Care Families, your Child Care slot will be surrendered if payment is not received. - 5.
+If the childcare slot is surrendered, the collections process will begin.
 The collections process is completed by Mayville State University's Business Office.